I put off flying with my children for as long as possible. Flying by yourself is hard. Flying with a baby? Now that’s just crazy, right?!

 Good news–your stroller and car seat can be checked for free!
 Make sure to check with the airline about weight requirements for these items, though.

-When E was little we checked both items and just used the baby carrier to carry her around in the airport.
+When my babies were little we checked both items and just used the baby carrier to carry them around in the airport.

-Once she got around 8 months old we stopped using the baby carrier because she didn’t really enjoy being carried in that for longer periods of time and we started just brining our stroller with us all the way up to the gate and checking it there.
+Once my children got older, we stopped using the baby carrier because they didn’t really enjoy being carried in that for longer periods of time and we started just brining our stroller with us all the way up to the gate and checking it there.

 We ended up purchasing this umbrella stroller because our stroller was over the 20 pound weight requirement of the airline we fly the most.

 If you’re torn about not being able to have your all terrain stroller with you during your vacation check out this awesome site of baby gear you can rent anywhere!